brennerm/brennerm.github.io/_posts/2021-05-19-optimzing-kubernetes-applications.markdown

 ...
 ```

-For more information check out [SFO's documentation](https://docs.stormforge.io/experiment/){:target="_blank"} which covers all these elements in more detail.
+For more information check out [StormForge's documentation](https://docs.stormforge.io/experiment/){:target="_blank"} which covers all these elements in more detail.

 ## getting started

 With all the concepts clarified let's prepare our application and cluster for the first experiment.
 To begin with we have to decide on an application that we want to optimize.
-I went with Apache Cassandra cause I always see it using huge amounts of resources in Kubernetes clusters and wanted to check whether this can be improved.
+I went with Apache Cassandra because I always see it using huge amounts of resources in Kubernetes clusters and wanted to check whether this can be improved.

 So I went ahead and created a standard _StatefulSet_ that takes care of deploying my Cassandra pods.
 Additionally we'll need some way of putting load onto the database during the trial job.
-Luckily Cassandra comes with a tool to do just that called _cassandra-stress_.
+Luckily, Cassandra comes with a tool to do just that, called _cassandra-stress_.

 ```yaml
 ...